LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Experiments

-\textbf{Segmentation Analysis:} We first evaluate LeGrad as well as other methods in the context of image segmentation using the ImageNet-segmentation dataset.
-As shown in Table \ref{tab:segmentation}, LeGrad achieved a mIoU of 58.7\%, surpassing other SOTA explainability methods.
-Notably, it outperformed CheferCAM as a gradient-based method for ViTs, and TextSpan as a non-gradient-based method, indicating its robustness in capturing relevant image features for classification tasks.

-\textbf{Open-Vocabulary Performance:} We further evaluate the performance on the OpenImagesV7 dataset testing the capabilities of all methods in handling diverse object categories.
-Note that for GradCAM we searched over the layers and took the one that was performing the best.
-As shown in Table \ref{tab:openvocabulary}, LeGrad outperforms all other SOTA methods, with performance gains ranging from $2\times$ to $5\times$ compared to the second-best performing method.
-This can be seen as an indicator for LeGrad's capacity for fine-grained recognition.

-\textbf{Perturbation-Based Evaluation:} We further performed the perturbation-based evaluation on the ImageNet-val datasets.
 As detailed in Table \ref{tab:perturbations}, LeGrad's performance is here comparable to TextSpan for positive perturbations and slightly superior for negative perturbations.
 For all other methods, LeGrad outperformes both attention-based (e.g., "rollout" and "raw attention") and gradient-based methods (e.g., GradCAM, AttentionCAM, and CheferCAM) across various model sizes and for both predicted and ground truth classes, emphasizing its ability to identify and preserve critical image regions for accurate classification.